-The 2025 - 2026 Kindergarten - 12th grade (K-12) Main Round will open November 4, 2024 - January 24, 2025.
+The 2025 - 2026 Kindergarten - 12th grade (K-12) Main Round is now open through January 24, 2025!

 Blog